 Charging late fees, meanwhile – like utility and phone companies do – can be as simple as including it on your invoices. (“Invoices not paid on time will be subject to a 2% interest penalty charge per month on the invoice total.”)

-Whatever your payment terms and payment schedule are, make sure your clients understand them upfront by including them in your contracts.
+Whatever your payment terms and schedule, ensure your clients understand them upfront by including them in your contracts.

 6. Accept alternative payments